Background pattern

 • High fever.

-• Ictericia (yellowing of your skin and eyes).
+• Jaundice (yellowing of the skin and eyes).

 • Nausea or vomiting (which may be bloody).

-• General feeling of illness.
+• General feeling of discomfort.

 • Weakness, numbness, or loss of consciousness.

-• Headache, drowsiness, dizziness, vision disturbances.
+• Headache, drowsiness, dizziness, vision changes.

-• Swelling (edema) of your ankles.
+• Swelling (edema) of the ankles.

-• Feeling thirsty, tired, and weight loss.
+• Feeling of thirst, tiredness, and weight loss.

 • Appearance of boils.

-• Appearance of blood in your urine.
+• Appearance of blood in urine.

 If you have developed Stevens-Johnson syndrome or toxic epidermal necrolysis with the use of alopurinol, you should not use alopurinol again at any time.

-Other Medications and Alopurinol Pensa
+Other medicines and Alopurinol Pensa

-Therefore, regular hematological controls should be performed.
+Therefore, periodic blood tests should be performed.

-Pregnancy, Breastfeeding, and Fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant, think you may be pregnant, or are breastfeeding your child, consult your doctor or pharmacist before using this medication.
+If you are pregnant, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and Operating Machines
+Driving and using machines

-This medication contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-3. How to Take Alopurinol Pensa
+3. How to take Alopurinol Pensa

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 The recommended dose is: